localstack/docs/content/en/user-guide/aws/backup/index.md

 ### Create a backup plan

-You can create a backup plan which specifies the resources to backup, the backup vault to store the backups in, and the schedule for creating backups.
+You can create a backup plan which specifies the backup vault to store the backups in and the schedule for creating backups.
 You can specify the backup plan in a `backup-plan.json` file:

 ```json
 {